biovoxxel/bv3dbox/README.md

 ---

+### Add Labels to 2D ROI Manager
+This is based on a Groovy script from Bram van den Broek (@bramvdbroek) shown and discused [here](https://forum.image.sc/t/clij-label-map-to-roi-fast-version/51356/34)

+---

+### Make 3D Image Isotropic
+For some operations, isotropic voxels create better segmentation results due to how the individual methods are applied to the image.
+Therefore, it can be advantages to convert the image into one having isotropic voxels.
+This function is considering the actual calibration of the image e.g. in µm and reslices the volume to create those isotropic voxels.
+This however will apply liniear interpolation to the intensity values and change those.
+So, one needs to choose between best segmentation result or most original intensity values in some cases.

+---

 ### Convoluted Background Subtraction
 The equivalent function to the original convoluted background subtraction is already on the todo list

----

-## Installation
-The BioVoxxel 3D Box are distributed via the [BioVoxxel 3D Box update site]()

-### Dependencies (ImageJ update sites)
-The following update sites need to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box

-* CLIJ2
-* CLIJx
-* 3D ImageJ Suite

 ---